ivanch/notificc/README.md

 2. Simply run `docker-compose up -d`.

 ## Deploy (Build Docker Image)
-1. Run `docker-compose up -d --build` (This will take a while)
+* Run `docker-compose up -d --build` to build and deploy it afterwards.

-Access the page at [http://localhost:8800](http://localhost:8800).
-Port 8810 is where the API will listen.
+* Run `docker-compose build` just to build.

 ## Usage
 Default password is *password*, you can change or disable that later in Settings.